mozilla/release-blog/_posts/2017-04-17-Dawn-Project-FAQ.md

 ## What criteria will be used to assess feature readiness to move to Beta?
-We will be monitoring crash rates, QE’s sign offs, telemetry data and new regressions to determine overall Nightly quality and feature readiness to merge to Beta.
+We will be monitoring crash rates, QE's sign offs, telemetry data and new regressions to determine overall Nightly quality and feature readiness to merge to Beta.

 ## How and who will determine whether a feature is ready to move to Beta?
 End-user facing features will be reviewed for beta-readiness before they are pushed to Beta channel.
 Following is a list of criteria that will be used to evaluate feature readiness to merge to Beta: